Patellar Luxation & Corrective Surgery for Dogs & Cats

 X-rays might not be needed for this diagnosis, but they may still be recommended to rule out concurrent conditions, especially if you are considering surgery.

-Some pets tolerate a luxating patella their whole life without too much of an issue, especially if it’s mild.
+Some pets tolerate a luxating patella their whole life without too much of an issue, especially if it’s mild, which may be relieved with massage.

 Patellar luxation is classified on a scale from less severe to more severe, based on your vet’s palpation of your pet’s knees: